Skip to main content

 suspiciousAction2=ignore|delete|quarantine

-Select the second action taken when a suspicious file is detected if the first action fails.
+Select the second action to take when a suspicious file is detected.
+This action applies when the first one fails.

 Default value: ignore